ascholerChemeketa/cs160Reader/_sources/CSPDecisionsStrings/Exercises.rst

     # main program
-    mealPrice = int(input("What is the base meal price?")) mealLocation = input("Are you dining in or taking it to go?") cost = getTotalCost(mealPrice, mealLocation)
+    mealPrice = int(input("What is the base meal price?")) mealLocation = input("Are you dining in or taking it to go?")

+    # For easier testing of your function, comment out the input lines above
+    # and uncomment these two lines so you don't have to type input while
+    # running the program.
+    #mealPrice = 10
+    #mealLocation = "I want it to go please"

+    cost = getTotalCost(mealPrice, mealLocation)

     print(cost)